Nondv/weird-programming.dev/_posts/2020-09-17-classes-only.md

 Object-Oriented Programming is incredibly interesting concept and, apparently, very powerful.
 We've, essentially, built a programming language (!) by using only pure OOP with no additional operators.
 All we used was class definitions and variables.
-Another cool thing is that we have no primite literals in our language (e.g. we don't have `null`, instead we just instantiate `NullObject`).
+Another cool thing is that we have no primitive literals in our language (e.g. we don't have `null`, instead we just instantiate `NullObject`).
 Oh, wonders of programming...